 Failure to keep up with technological advances opens the door for non-traditional and new players in the industry to steal market shares from traditional pharmaceuticals.
 But some pharmaceutical manufacturing companies who experience legal, regulatory, or technology challenges every day see success after a company merger or acquisition.
 McKinsey notes that mergers and acquisitions can be a way of getting back into the race for companies that have fallen behind in digitization.
 In fact, in a 2019 Thomas small business manufacturing survey, 22.91% of business owners are planning on selling their company to an outside party.

-Companies who undergo a merger or acquisition often inherit new or updated processes and technology systems, making them more agile and scalable for future growth.
+Companies that undergo a merger or acquisition often inherit new or updated processes and technology systems, making them more agile and scalable for future growth.
 Especially in times of economic uncertainty, agility can be a particularly profitable strategy.
 Throughout history, many agile manufacturers shifted their production focus to meet federal government demands in times of national security or health crises.

 How Pharmaceuticals Can Begin Adopting New Processes